Jan-Hentschel/Jan-Hentschel/README.md

 - 👋 Hi, I’m @Jan-Hentschel
-- 👀 I’m interested in all kinds of new technologies
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently writing my seminar paper about my open-source python learning environment
-- 💞️ I’m looking to contribute on a lot of open-source projects

 <!---
 Jan-Hentschel/Jan-Hentschel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.